Page 1 Page 2 Page 3 Page 4

 ' Authors : Colin Riddington

-' Purpose : Function returns the value that the form's/control's height, width, top
+' Purpose : Function returns the value that the form's/control's height, width, top and left

 'NEW CODE v3.78 Replaces older GetFactor (now removed)